 We met downstairs in the lobby at 7:30am and made our way over to Jacarepaguá Airport.
 The 30 minute helicopter ride costs 1500 reals and can hold three passengers so depending how many of you there are is how much it costs each.
 After a quick safety brief we were escorted over to the helicopter by buggy to get ready for take off.

 I’ve never been in a helicopter before so was unsure what to expect.
-Instead of just lifting straight off the ground in a horizontal direction towards the sky as I thought you would, you actually hover as you taxi before gradually elevating higher as you hurtle down the runway.
+Instead of just lifting straight off the ground in a vertical direction towards the sky as I thought you would, you actually hover as you taxi before gradually elevating higher as you hurtle down the runway.
 Very similar to an aircraft actually!

 The trip was amazing and we got to see the most amazing views from above: Copacabana Beach, the rainforest and circle around the famous Christ The Redeemer statue.

 I’ve never experienced anything like this in my life, it was absolutely amazing.
 I HIGHLY recommend this to anyone visiting Rio de Janerio as a great way to actually see what the city is like and to get those exceptional views of the city.
 Look how incredible this video is I managed to take from the helicopter!

 After this it was time to quickly call at the mall to stock up on cheap Havainas before getting ready for our onward journey to Buenos Aires.

 After our day in Buenos Aires it was back to Rio again for another 24 hours.
 Landing just after midnight we weren’t able to do much that evening by the time we got to the hotel, so I ordered some room service and got to bed setting my alarm the next morning to take a tour of the city with the crew.